*As seen as ‘Laid back Small-Group Yarra Valley Winery Tour with Wine,Gin,Cider,Cheese + more’ On Tripadviser and GetyourGuide*

 Don’t like alcohol?
 We’ll take you to cheese and chocolate

 Don’t like what everyone else likes?
 We can split you up for a tasting and go where you want.

-Everything is possible on our Public trip where we put the focus on getting everyone to get to know each other, have a laugh, all contribute to the playlist for the day and rather than go to a pretentious restaurant, we enjoy a picnic that you can bring whatever you please to enjoy at a beautiful winery with some live music.
+So in basic terms: Everything is possible on our Public trip!
+We want you to book with us knowing we will make this day as personal as possible… where we put the focus on getting everyone to get to know each other, have a laugh, all contribute music to the playlist for the day and enjoy all sorts of food and drinks while doing it.

 The Usual Day Out

-Every group is different, Every day is different, but if we had to generalise, this would be a standard perfect day out
+Every group is different, Every day is different, but if no-one was too bothered and we had to generalise, this is our standard perfect day out..

 1. Create a playlist for the day

 While we introduce each other, we'll all contribute to the communal Spotify playlist for the day!

 2. Scenic Wine tasting @ Helen and Joeys Estate!